Understanding Surface Quality Specifications

 Once all scratches and digs have been quantified, determining the number of allowable defects is required.
 This number is determined as follows:

-The sum of all scratch lengths with the specified scratch number (Lsn) will not exceed 1/4 of the diameter of the optic.
-For non-circular optics, the diameter of a circle with equal area to that of the optic should be used.
+The sum of all scratch lengths with the specified scratch number (LSN) will not exceed 1/4 of the diameter of the optic.
+For non-circular optics, the diameter of a circle with an area equal to that of the optic should be used.